What is In-Vitro Fertilisation (IVF)?

 A proportion of patients may have excess good quality embryos.
 These may be frozen for future use.
 Patients do not need to undergo Controlled Ovarian Stimulation and egg collection again for cycles using thawed frozen embryos.

-Our overall clinical pregnancy rate is about 30 to 40 per cent per cycle and the take-home-baby rate is about 25 to 30 per cent.
+Our overall clinical pregnancy rate is about 43 to 51 per cent per cycle.
 Additional frozen embryos further enhance the pregnancy chances in many of our patients.

 Generally, patients who are below 35 years old have a better pregnancy chance.
 However, your chances of success will depend very much on your own individual circumstances.